 Foods That Help Relieve Constipation in Infants

-So now you know which foods cause constipation in babies, you should obviously avoid incorporating them into your baby’s diet.
-But if your baby is already suffering from constipation, then include these high-fibre foods in your baby’s diet.
+Now that you know which foods cause constipation in babies, so avoid incorporating them into your baby’s diet.
+If your baby is already suffering from constipation, then include these high-fibre foods in your baby’s diet.
 These foods will not only relieve the condition but also prevent it from occurring in future.

 Prunes are rich in fibre and a great source of multivitamins.
-Prunes also help in curing constipation.
 Being a good source of fibre, they can ease and speed up the bowel movements.
-Prunes can be soaked overnight and given to babies first thing in the morning, or you can also give them prune juice.
+Prunes can be soaked overnight and given to a baby first thing in the morning.
+You can also give your baby prune juice.
 Prunes and prune juice are an excellent remedy for constipation.

 3. Green Peas

-Fresh green peas available in winters are loaded with fibre.
+Fresh green peas available in winters are loaded with fibre – they are a perfect food to include in your baby’s diet if he is constipated.
 Peas can be given as a simple snack by just boiling and seasoning.
-Infants can be given boiled peas in pureed form to aid bowel movements.
+Infants can be given boiled peas in the pureed form to aid bowel movements.

 Apricots are another seasonal fruit used for treating constipation.
 It can be given raw or in the form of juice.
 Dried apricots are also available in the market, which can be soaked overnight and given to babies.

 Oatmeal, a common and widely preferred food for babies, is an excellent food for children with recurrent episodes of constipation.
-Oatmeal provides babies with much-needed fibre and prevents stool from hardening.
+Oatmeal can provide your baby with much-needed fibre and can prevent constipation.